SpikySpam/Storm-Breaker/README.md

    - **TF_VAR_DOCKER_STORMBREAKER_USER**=**```<YOUR_USERNAME>```**
    - **TF_VAR_DOCKER_STORMBREAKER_PASSWORD**=**```<YOUR_PASSWORD>```**

-- On Windows (*some errors on entrypoint.sh not found, still no sure why*)
+- On Windows (*some errors on entrypoint.sh not found, not sure why*)

   - Open **```entrypoint.sh```** in **notepad++**
      - Edit -> EOL Conversion -> Unix (LF)